 Peace and love y'all!
-I am (Willy) the Walrus, goo goo g'joob (remember that song?).
-I've always been John Lennon's number one fan and even made him write that Walrus song about me back in the '60s (I'm the secret behind his fame really).
+I'm Willy the Walrus, goo goo g'joob!
+I've always been a big fan of John Lennon and the Beatles and was actually the muse for their Walrus song back in the '60s...so I'm the real secret behind their fame ;)

 As a true veteran hippie, my motto has always been "don't worry, be happy".
 But let me tell you, I'm pretty worried these days about how much the world has changed over the past 60 years.
-It's high time we stop and think about what we're doing and realise that over-consumption and purely financially driven economies are unsustainable.
-The good news is, there are other options, they just need to become more widespread.
+It's high time we stop and think about what we're doing and realise that over-consumption and purely financial and profit driven economies are unsustainable.
+The good news is, there are plenty of alternative options, they just need to become more widespread.
 So let's challenge the norm and join the alternative economies movement - yeah, yeah, yeah!!

 Our first in-depth encounter with the concept of alternative economies was through the excellent documentary Tomorrow - a must see film!

 It shows inspiring examples of how people all over the world have come together in their local communities to implement alternatives to purely financial and monetary driven exchanges.
 The examples include local currencies such as the Bristol pound, urban or community gardening like Incredibly Edible and the local economy alliance BALLE.
 The common theme across these projects is that social and ecological values play a central role in their creation and operation.

 The current global economy has focused around maximising financial capital, meaning utilising the natural resources to create wealth.
 Ethan Roland, the author of Regenerative Enterprise, talks about how we can reshape our thinking to think about 'resources' that have been forgotten.
 Described as the 8 forms of capital, which include, Social Capital, Material Capital, Financial Capital, Living Capital, Cultural Capital, Experimental Capital, Intellectual Capital and Spiritual Capital.
 A podcast explains this framework.